Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Introduction

 The structure of this paper is as follows.
 In Section~\ref{sec2} we review the relevant literature as to second-order stochastic dominance.
-In Section~\ref{sec3} we present SSD from a mathematical viewpoint together with discussion of the standard cutting plane procedure associated with its resolution.
 In Section~\ref{sec4} we present our subset SSD approach when we have sector (asset subset) constraints present that constrain investment in a number of different subsets of assets.
+We also give the standard SSD approach to the problem.
 In Section~\ref{sec5} we present the computational results obtained when our subset SSD approach is applied to the S\&P~500.
 In addition we also apply our approach to Fama-French data involving 49 industry portfolios.
 In Section~\ref{sec6} we present our conclusions.